Years ago, I wrote about how I remineralized a small cavity in one of my teeth and I never expected the response it would get.

 - Tutorial: Coconut Oil Pulling Chews

-- Dr. Judene on Facebook
+- Dr. Judene on Facebook (no longer active)

 - Wellnesse Remineralizing Toothpaste